 - 1. Limit the use of workplace surveillance tools (AB 1331) - 2.
-Require notice to the DIR re: the use of workplace tools (SB 238) - 3.
-Regulate the use of automated decision-making systems in the workplace (SB 7) - 4.
-Regulate the use of automated decision-making systems in any consequential decision (AB 1018) - 5.
-Regulate "high risk" automated decision systems (SB 420) - 6.
-Prohibit employers from entering "stay or pay" agreements and impose new penalties for contracts in restraint of trade (AB 692) - Require distribution of a notice of worker rights and impose requirements if an employee is arrested or detained (SB 294) - 8.
-Revise Labor Commissioner complaint process to increase the defendant's initial duty to produce information, increase the Labor Commissioner's initial duty to investigate, and impose a 30% "administrative fee" (AB 1234) - 9.
+Regulate the use of automated decision-making systems in the workplace (SB 7) - 3.
+Regulate the use of automated decision-making systems in any consequential decision (AB 1018) - 4.
+Provide employee protections related to immigration and deportation proceedings (AB 1136) - 5.
+Require distribution of a notice of worker rights and impose requirements if an employee is arrested or detained (SB 294) - 6.
+Prohibit employers from entering "stay or pay" agreements and impose new penalties for contracts in restraint of trade (AB 692) - 7.
+Revise the Labor Commissioner complaint process to increase the defendant's initial duty to produce information, increase the Labor Commissioner's initial duty to investigate, and authorize an "administrative fee" up to 30% (AB 1234) - 8.
+Requiring retention and production of training documentation (SB 513) - 9.
 Change the definition of pay scale for purposes of posting and make changes to pay equity litigation (SB 642) - 10.
 Require rehiring of certain workers displaced by state of emergency (AB 858)

-Of course, some of these bills may fail to progress through the legislative process and others may be materially amended.
-Looking ahead, the deadline for bills to pass key substantive committees is July 18, 2025, and the deadline to pass the second chamber is September 12, 2025.
+Looking ahead, the deadline for bills to pass the second chamber is September 12, 2025.
 Stay tuned - we will keep you informed of developments as they occur!